 First, let's start with a quick overview of the basics.

-What is a white label content wrting service?
+What is a white label content writing service?

-White label content is simply when an agency hires writers or purchases content to resell to clients as their own service.
+White label services, such as, content is simply when an agency hires writers or purchases content to resell to clients as their own service.

 The content could be blog posts, social media, web copy, lead magents or any other type of content you provide for clients.
 In this post, we're focusing on blog content.
 But you aren't limited to reselling blog posts with white labeled content services.